oconnellryan/oconnellryan.github.io/ufc-live-scoring.md

 ### Live Data Collection:

-The data for this model is scraped from ESPN Fightcenter at the end of rounds using Python.
-This data includes knockdowns, total strikes landed, significant strikes (also broken down by the head, body & legs), control time, takedowns & submission attempts.
-Here is an example fo what this data looks like at the end of a round: &nbsp;<br>
+The data for this model is scraped from ESPN Fightcenter at the end of each round using Python.
+The script collects:
+- Total strikes landed
+- Significant strikes (broken up by target)
+- Control time
+- Takedowns
+- Submission attempts
+Below is an example of what the ESPN stat feed looks like at the end of a round:
 <img src="/assets/ufc/fightcenter_ex.png" alt="Image" width="500"/> &nbsp;<br>
 The difference between both fighters for each statistic is calculated, and these differences are utilized in the model to calculate the probability of each fighters winning the round. &nbsp;<br>